 - If you would like to hear more about the study, a member of the research team will arrange a time to talk to you over the telephone.
-They will explain the study to you and your parents/carers, and answer any questions you may have.
-They might ask you about how you are you feeling about the study to make sure you are happy to take part. - If you want to take part in the study, you will be asked to fill in an online form to show us that you agree to take part in the study.
-Your parent/carer will also need to fill out a similar online form.
+They will explain the study to you and answer any questions you may have.
+They might ask you about how you are feeling in relation to the study to ensure you are happy to participate. - If you want to take part in the study, you will be asked to fill in an online form to show us that you agree to take part in the study.